Surfcomber Hotel: 2005 MTV Video Movie Awards

-During the lead up to the Video Movie Awards (VMAs) in 2005, MTV took over the Surfcomber Hotel and transformed it into "Hotel MTV."
+During the lead-up to the Video Movie Awards (VMAs) in 2005, MTV took over the Surfcomber Hotel and transformed it into "Hotel MTV."
 On the Wednesday before the show, Diddy opened up Hotel MTV with a ribbon cutting and concert for the fans by the pool; however, the planned party had to be altered due to Hurricane Katrina.
 The storm caused the cancellation of all planned outdoor events at the hotel on the Thursday and Friday before the VMAs.
 The storm moved out of the area by Saturday and the festivities continued with artists such as Akon and The Bravery performing.

 2010 Super Bowl

-For Super Bowl XLIV, Bud Light took over the hotel and renamed it Bud Light Hotel South Beach, completely transforming it.
-Everything from the hotel marquee to the sugar packets were re-branded with the Bud Light Hotel logos.
+During Super Bowl XLIV, the hotel underwent a temporary transformation when Bud Light assumed control and rebranded it as Bud Light Hotel South Beach.
+The entire property, from the hotel marquee to even the sugar packets, featured the logos and branding of Bud Light.